Start off your Holiday Morning with these Sweet Potato Pancakes with Marshmallows and topped with Candied Walnuts.

 Are y’all ready for the holidays yet??
 Me too, just make sure you have your eating pants on, you know the pants full of stretch haha.
 You will definitely need them for this recipe.

-I got this recipe idea from Tori and Deans Family Thanksgiving on the Cooking Channel.
+I got this sweet potato pancakes recipe idea from Tori and Deans Family Thanksgiving on the Cooking Channel.
 Instead of the traditional way of serving a sweet potatoes Tori and Dean decided to serve each of their guests one sweet potato pancaked topped with toasted marshmallows.
 I thought the idea was superb but I’d rather eat my Thanksgiving sweet potatoes the traditional way so I slightly adapted tweaked the recipe.

 I used the basic sweet potato pie seasonings like cinnamon, brown sugar, sugar, maple syrup etc. I didn’t use any nutmeg but just a pinch would be great if you choose to use it.